newtonproject/newchain-deploy/README.md

   - Storage: 200GB available space SSD
   - Internet: Public IP

-For server requirements, please refer to AWS m5a.large or Alibaba Cloud ecs.t5
+For server requirements, please refer to AWS r7a.large or r7i.large.

 ### 1.2 System Configuration
   - System data disk: /data directory is the mount point of the system data disk
-  - Firewall: The firewall needs to open port 38311 of UDP and TCP and port 8801 of TCP
+  - Firewall: The firewall needs to open port 38311 of UDP and TCP, 8801 of TCP.
+  - Firewall: Mining node should open port 38311 of UDP and TCP.

 ## 2. Installation and deployment